grzesiekkedzior/TuneScape/README.md

 # TuneScape
 ### **A new release, 4.0.0, is now available.
 Qt 6.7.0**
+### Expansion of features:
+- Add a record icon to the tray menu.
+- Add a menu for a radio-browser station to tray the menu.
 ### **The new branch for Linux development's name is "linux".**
 ![main](https://github.com/grzesiekkedzior/TuneScape/assets/23739158/a6074926-5540-401d-a4e3-a93594de6edf)
 ![darklist](https://github.com/grzesiekkedzior/TuneScape/assets/23739158/cb29751d-19f5-4079-8aa6-76d2c89bcb91)